 Da’anong Gyang is one of the nominees in the Best Cinematography category at the 12th Africa Magic Viewers' Choice Awards, earning his nod for Finding Nina.
+This nomination follows a string of critical recognition for the film, including cinematography nods at the Best of Nollywood (BON) Awards and the ZUMA Film Festival, as well as a Win for Best Cinematography at the Arewa Film Festival.

 While he's in the film industry today, Gyang didn’t start with movies.
 He majored in TV journalism, but life drew him towards filmmaking and he fell in love with it.